homewizard/api-documentation/README.md

-# HomeWizard Local API Documentation
+# HomeWizard Energy - Local API Documentation

 The HomeWizard Energy devices are equipped with a local API.
 This API can be used to read out the data from the device and to control the device.
 This documentation describes the API and how to use it.

-Visit [https://api-documentation.homewizard.com](api-documentation.homewizard.com) to learn everything about the HomeWizard Energy API.
+> Visit [api-documentation.homewizard.com](https://api-documentation.homewizard.com) to learn everything about the HomeWizard Energy API.

 ## Contributing

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
-Development is tested with Node 20.9.0
+This project is developed and tested with **Node 20.9.0**

 ### Installation

 ```
 $ npm install
+$ pre-commit install
 ```

+While not required, we recommend you to check commits using [pre-commit](https://pre-commit.com).
+This is a tool to make sure all required checks pass before committing your changes.

 ### Local Development